MaxAlyokhin/binary-synth/README.md

 ![](https://store.stranno.su/bs/granular.jpg)

+## Recommendations for optimal performance

+- Use incognito mode with extensions disabled
+- Close the non-incognito browser
+- Leave only BS tabs in incognito mode

+BS under workload requires on average up to 7.1% CPU, in incognito mode 6%, Firefox 4.2%, but runs less stable.
+Also the browser's open console/DevTools increases CPU consumption per tab by 10%.
+It is recommended to use BS in incognito mode without any other open tabs except BS tabs for maximum efficiency.

 ## MIDI

 When the MIDI mode is enabled, the first available port and its first channel are automatically selected.
 Next, a `noteOn` signal is sent sequentially when reading, and a `noteOff` signal is sent after the `reading speed` time.
 In `continuous` mode, a `Pitch` signal is sent after each noteOn to hit the desired frequency.